-- Subject to article 8, every member, whether an individual or an organisation, shall have one vote. - 22 Any objection to the qualification of any voter must be raised at the
+- 20. Subject to article 8, every member, whether an individual or an organisation shall have one vote. - 21.
+Any objection to the qualification of any voter must be raised at the meeting at which the vote is being tendered and the decision of the person who is chairing the meeting shall be final.

-- (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity. - (2) The organisation must give written notice to the charity of the name of its representative.
+- 22. (1) Any organisation that is a member of the charity may nominate any personto act as its representative at any meeting of the charity. - (2) The organisation must give written notice to the charity of the name of its representative.
 The representative shall not be entitled to represent the organisation at any meeting unless the notice has been received by the charity.
 The representative may continue to represent the organisation until written notice to the contrary is received by the charity. - (3) Any notice given to the charity will be conclusive evidence that the representative is entitled to represent the organisation or that his or her authority has been revoked.
 The charity shall not be required to consider whether the representative has been properly appointed by the organisation.